Buying vs. Leasing With Dick Brooks Honda of Greer

 Understanding the differences between buying and leasing is key to making an informed vehicle purchasing decision that makes the most sense for your finances, lifestyle, driving routine, and personal preferences.

-The following compares the pros and cons of buying and leasing, the economics of each, and why you might choose to finance one way or another.
+Here's a comparison of the pros and cons of buying and leasing, the economics of each, and why you might choose one method over the other.

 BUYING